HES-Informatica/ShowTheDocs/getting_started.md

-Generate documentation using ShowTheDocs! it's pretty easy.
-Create a GitHub repo with the following json on main branch:
+Generate documentation using `ShowTheDocs!` it's pretty easy.
+Create a GitHub repo with the following json on documentation branch an name it **contet.json**:

-Name: content.json
 ```json
 {
     "language":"pt-BR",